What does SWOT stand for?

 Our point?
 Keep your eyes peeled for new online platforms, they could be the springboard to your business’s success!

 Are your audience’s interests shifting away from what you’re currently selling?
-How are your competitors able to keep their sales up?
+How are your competitors able to keep their sales up (find out with Koala Apps)?
 What sort of big market changes are posing a danger to your current operations?

 For example, if you advertise your ecommerce store with Facebook Ads, then the recent changes that came along with the iOS14 update doubtlessly pose a threat to how you’re operating on that advertising platform.